kjmazidi/Machine_Learning_2nd_edition/Part_1_Intro/README.md

-# Part One: An Introduction to Machine Learning and R
+# Part One: An Introduction to Machine Learning

 These notebooks/pdfs accompany Chapter 2: Learning R